circuitar/Nanoshield_LoadCell/README.rst

 * MultiWeight_ shows how to read more than one weight using multiple load cells.
 * ReadRawValue_ reads the raw 20-bit integer value from the ADS1230 IC.
 * ReadWeightNoAveraging_ reads weight without averaging (default is to average the last 10 samples).
-* ReadWeightLowGain_ use low gain to measure a wider weight range.
+* ReadWeightLowGain_ uses low gain to measure a wider weight range.
 * OffsetCalibration_ shows how to use offset calibration.

 .. _ReadTheDocs: http://nanoshield-loadcell.readthedocs.org